 You may also want to compare the abdomen to the rest of the body.
 If the stomach is large and the legs are thin, you may want to consider ascites.
 Similarly, if the legs are swollen and deformed, that swelling may continue on into the abdomen.
 You should also inspect the skin of the area, looking for dry patches or puckering of the skin.

 Palpation or feeling the abdomen is nearly as important as listening for bowel sounds.
 Many nurses gloss over this assessment, merely pressing on the stomach half-heartedly and moving on.
 However, you should take the time to really feel the abdomen.
-One of the first problems you can find is masses in the gut.
-You need to use your hands thoroughly to inspect the entire surface of the abdomen, looking for any masses, bulges, protrusions, or abnormal spots in what should be soft tissue.
+One of the first problems you may find is masses in the gut.
+You need to use your hands thoroughly to inspect the entire surface of the abdomen, looking for any masses, bulges, protrusions or abnormal spots in what should be soft tissue.

 One of the problems with palpating the abdomen is eliciting a painful response from the patient.
 If they are complaining about abdominal pain and you deeply massage their abdomen, they are likely to squirm away from you.
 Still, it is important to feel the tissue for any abnormal signs.

 One important part of palpation is guarding.
 You feel this when you attempt to palpate the abdomen but only feel resistance.
 This is because the patient is protecting their abdomen from pain, and it is a significant finding.
 Rebound tenderness is also important.
-You can find this by deeply palpating, removing your hands, and watching for a pain reaction.
+You can find this by deeply palpating, removing your hands and watching for a pain reaction.
 Either of these should be reported to the physician.

-Percussion isn’t used by any but the most advanced health professionals.
-In fact, physicians, nurse practitioners, and other nurses of advanced standing are probably the only ones to use this technique.
-There is good reason for this.
-Percussion of the abdomen can’t tell you nearly as much as the other forms of assessment can, but it can shed some light on what’s going on under that tissue.
+Percussion isn't used by any but the most advanced health professionals.
+In fact, physicians, nurse practitioners and other nurses of advanced standing are probably the only ones to use this technique.
+There is good reason for this: percussion of the abdomen can't tell you nearly as much as the other forms of assessment can, but it can shed some light on what's going on under that tissue.
 To percuss, you place two fingers over an area and knock on your fingertips with the fingertips of the other hand.
 This will allow the sound to travel through the tissue.